bitsblocks/get-rich-quick-bible/README.md

 ## Step 2: Pump up your tokens.
 How?

 Setup and run a "bounty" program.
 Give away Free tokens!
 Free tokens!
 Free tokens!
 Free money!
 Free money!
-Free money! to everyone for for spreading the word, that is, pumping your tokens, by sharing, posting, uploading, joining channels & commenting in Facebook, Twitter, LinkedIn, YouTube, Personal Blog, Reddit, Bitcoin Talk, ...
+Free money! to everyone for spreading the word, that is, pumping your tokens, by sharing, posting, uploading, joining channels & commenting in Facebook, Twitter, LinkedIn, YouTube, Personal Blog, Reddit, Bitcoin Talk, ...